iodepo/odis-arch/decisions/README.md

 - PL: order of properties in patterns (alphabetic or curated by us)
   - agreed to use alphabetical, as these patterns will be used by so many groups
 - PL: for urls and external links, always use the consistent style
-- JM: formatting rules
-   - spaces only (no tabs)
-   - 4 spaces for each sub-property
    - citation needed
      - https://www.ecma-international.org/publications-and-standards/standards/ecma-404/
-   - case sensitivity of property/values
-     "@type": "Thing"

 Make ADRs: